WP-GEB-Estimator

 • [Adversarial attack] It can search for adversarial weight-perturbations for each input in a test-dataset.

-• [Generalization error] It can statistically guarantee with a confidence that the weight-perturbed generalization error (i.e. for any input including unseen input) is less than an upper bound.
+• [Generalization error] It can statistically estimate, with probabilistic confidence, an upper bound on the weight-perturbed generalization error for any input.

 Techniques to evaluate and improve stability (Fig.14 in MLQM-Guildeline ver.4)